cloudfoundry/docs-buildpacks/node/node-tips.html.md

 Cloud Foundry expects a `package.json` in your Node.js application.
 You can specify the version of Node.js you want to use in the `engine` node of your `package.json` file.
-As of July, 2013, Cloud Foundry uses 0.10.x as the default.
+As of April, 2015, and build pack version 1.3 Cloud Foundry uses 0.12.2 as the default.
+See [the github](https://github.com/cloudfoundry/nodejs-buildpack) page for the most up to date information.

 Example `package.json` file: